Package Leaflet: Information for the User

 Composition of Ozanex

-Appearance of Ozanex and contents of the packaging
+Appearance of Ozanex and pack contents

 Package size:

-Tubes containing 10g of cream.
+Tubes containing 10 g of cream.

 Ferrer Internacional, S.A.